wgrathwohl/VERA/README.md

 - `--jem` Do JEM training.
 - `--labels_per_class` If this is greater than zero, use this many labels per class for semi-supervised learning.
 If zero (default), do full-label training.

-To train a CIFAR10/CIFAR100 JEM model as in the paper, run:
+To train a CIFAR10/CIFAR100 JEM model as in the paper (pretrained models available [here](https://github.com/wgrathwohl/VERA/releases/tag/1.0.0)), run:

 ```markdown
 python train.py --dataset DATASET  # cifar10 or cifar100